-A debt collector is someone who attempts to collect a debt you owe to someone else.
-In Oregon, debt collectors who have been hired to collect on behalf of the person to whom the debt is owed must register with the Oregon Department of Consumer and Business Services and comply with fair debt collection laws.
+A debt collector is someone who attempts to collect a debt you owe.
+In Oregon, debt collectors must register with the Oregon Department of Consumer and Business Services and comply with state and federal fair debt collection laws.

-Fair debt collection laws.
-If debt collectors are calling you, you have certain protections under both the federal Fair Debt Collection Practices Act, and a nearly identical state law.
+If debt collectors are calling, you have certain protections under both the federal Fair Debt Collection Practices Act and a nearly identical state law.

 Debt collectors must follow certain procedures to collect on a debt.
 They must:

-- Not misrepresent who they are or who they work for.
+- not misrepresent who they are and who they work for.

-- Not falsely imply the amount of the debt or any legal action that can be taken.
+- not falsely imply the amount of the debt you owe or any legal action that can be taken against you.

-- Not continually call your phone or harass you.
-During a phone call, a debt collector must identify him/herself and may not threaten violence against you or your family or use profane language.
+- not threaten violence against you or your family or use profane language.

-- Only contact you at work if he or she cannot reach you at home in the between 8:00 a.m. and 9:00 p.m.
+- only contact you at work if they cannot reach you at home between 8:00 a.m. and 9:00 p.m.

-- Not call you more than one time a week at work and must stop calling you at work if you tell the debt collector not to contact you at work.
+- not call you more than once a week at work and must stop calling you at work if you ask.

-How to dispute a debt.
-Within five days after the contact you for the first time, a debt collector must (unless they are the original creditor) send a written notice telling you the amount you owe, who you owe it to, and how much time you have to dispute the validity of the debt.
+Within five days after a debt collector contacts you for the first time, they must send a written notice detailing the amount you owe, who you owe it to and how much time you have to dispute the validity of the debt.
 If you do not dispute the validity of the debt, or any part of the debt, within 30 days of the date you receive the notice, the debt will be assumed to be valid.

-Debt collectors must provide you with verification for the following things if you submit a written request for it:
+Debt collectors must provide you with verification for the following things if you submit a written request:

-- Verification that you owe the debt if you submit your request within 30 days after of the debt collector’s initial contact.
+- Verification you owe the debt if you submit your request within 30 days of the debt collector’s initial contact.
 (If you do not the debt is assumed to be valid).